irfaardy/raja-ongkir/README.md

 3. Push to the branch (`git push origin master`)
 4. Create a new Pull Request

+if you find bugs or errors, please post here https://github.com/irfaardy/raja-ongkir/issues so that they can be maintained together.

 ***
 ## Bagaimana cara berkontribusi?